 The botanical garden of Kassel, Germany has seen many changes in its history.
 It is located in the city quarter Wehlheiden full of residential homes and close to the Park Schönfeld.
-In fact it was part of the Park Schönfeld until 1912 when this 1.5 hectares large area was separated as a school garden.
+In fact, it was part of the Park Schönfeld until 1912 when this 1.5 hectare large area was separated as a school garden.

 Between World War I and World War II the area was used to grow vegetables.
 In 1948 it became a botanical garden that was redesigned in 1955 for the Bundesgartenschau (the federal horticultural show in Germany).
 This phase lasted until 1982 when the botanical garden was turned into a public park.
 Kassel had no botanical garden by that time which is pretty sad for a city of that size.